sup4mile/clusters/README.md

 	cbp_related/cbp_raw_to_dta.do

-	read in: cbpYYco.txt (the raw CBP data txt file, Yy is the year)
+	read in: cbpYYco.txt (the raw CBP data txt file, YY is the year)

 	result: cbpYYYYco.dta (this is the input raw data for imputation)